GeoffIX/PoserLib/PoserDialValue module_ReadMe.txt

 also that the quadratic spline interpolation (3 points) is not an accurate replication of Poser's interpolation which is currently undocumented.

-This version (1.9) of PoserDialValue no longer relies on the installation of additional modules outside PoserLib for its functions, instead, relying on the current built-in UnaffectedValue() method for single frames, and the removal and restoration of value operations to reveal the underlying dial values for a range of frames or animation sequence.
+This version (2.0) of PoserDialValue no longer relies on the installation of additional modules outside PoserLib for its functions, instead, relying on the current built-in UnaffectedValue() method for single frames, and the removal and restoration of value operations to reveal the underlying dial values for a range of frames or animation sequence.
 One potential drawback of this is that Python Callback routines are a valid valueOperation type.
-Unfortunately, so far in Poser 11.2, there is no mechanism allowing the restoration of such a valueOperation, since the associated python script is not exposed to the Python API.
+Unfortunately, so far in Poser 11.3, there is no mechanism allowing the restoration of such a valueOperation, since the associated python script is not exposed to the Python API.

+Print statements have been replaced with function calls for Python 3 compatibility in Poser 12.

 PoserDialValue Constants: